EmilJoensen/disys-m5/README.md

 ```

 ## Correctness 1
 Argue whether your implementation satisfies linearisability or sequential consistency (after precisely defining the property it satisfies).

+This exercise satisfies sequential consistency.
+For example, if all messages go through but a server crashes, the 100 millisecond delay of the ACK message will enable this.
+Linearizability does not hold for this exercise because incoming messages might be held captive serverside.

 Passive (Primary-Backup)
 Replication